krakrukra/PocketAdmin/extra/wiki/eng/bootloader.md

 1. install dfu-util (sudo apt-get install dfu-util)
 2. download this repository (.zip) to your PC and unpack it
 3. open terminal window in /firmware/ directory
-4. connect the device to PC
+4. connect the device to PC via USB port
 5. tap on capslock 20 times or more
 6. wait at least 5 seconds
 7. tap on capslock 20 times or more again